5 Quick Marketing Wins for Your Small Business

 - A call to action prompting the recipient to do something (buy, sign up, share, etc.)

 When you want to find a product or service, what do you do?
 You Google it.
 With more than 3.5 billion Google searches each day, Google Ads, a pay-per-click advertising platform, can help you reach more customers much faster.
 This type of search engine marketing drives traffic to your website with highly targeted ads.
 When a prospect searches something on Google, a page of top results comes up.
 If you have the right budget and keywords, you can get your business on that page.

 That being said, Google is definitely not the cheapest marketing option.
 If you aren’t careful, you could quickly spend most, if not all, of your marketing budget.
 It’s best to consult with the experts before going all-in.
-Get started with a Google Premier Partner, a certified Google Ads expert with proven revenue and client growth that ensures no wasted ad spend.
+Get started with a Google Premier Partner, that has passed certification in Google Ads with proven revenue and client growth that ensures no wasted ad spend.

 4. Discover the Benefits of Direct Mail

 You might have thought direct mail was a thing of the past, but the statistics show otherwise.
 Advertisers spend $167 per person on direct mail to earn $2,095 worth of goods sold.
 That’s a 1,300 percent return.
 And with most businesses turning to social media or email marketing instead, direct mail is a less-saturated vehicle to reach your audience.